Mizeress/cs4900-Emberlights/GONZALEZ-ufw-drafts/README.md

 ### View Playlist & Edit
 <img width="651" height="491" alt="Captura de pantalla 2026-09-10 a las 15 09 57" src="https://github.com/user-attachments/assets/d9159b13-a15d-4c8c-b48f-e7758a19141f" />

 *Note: Users view playlist details and layout.
-Users can select as many songs as they want to replace, and then another screen will pop up just to confirm that action. .*
+Users can select as many songs as they want to replace, and then another screen will pop up just to confirm that action.
+Users can also search the song they want to replace.*

 ### Confirmation
 <img width="651" height="491" alt="Captura de pantalla 2026-09-10 a las 15 10 05" src="https://github.com/user-attachments/assets/308ba47d-796b-48ec-aeba-2658af283bd1" />